xiayulin123/End-to-End-ML/README.md

 <p>1.
 Data Ingestion</p>

-Acquire and collect raw data from various sources.
+<h2>Acquire and collect raw data from various sources. <br>
-Import or stream data into the machine learning environment.
+Import or stream data into the machine learning environment.</h2>

 <p>2.
 Data Validation</p>
 Validate and clean the acquired data.